 The Yeager Estate is a historic mansion in the Catskill Mountains of New York.

-Built in 1936 by Yeager Benjamin, 6 the Yeager Estate featured unique Spanish Revival styling paired with blonde brick with Art Deco patterns and a Mediterranean tile roof.
-1 A full balustraded porch, terraces and stained glass windows complimented the exterior.
+Built by Yeager Benjamin in 1936, 6 the Yeager Estate featured unique Spanish Revival styling paired with blonde brick with Art Deco patterns and a Mediterranean tile roof.
+1 A full balustraded porch, terraces, and stained glass windows complemented the exterior.

 The Yeager Estate was listed as abandoned by 1978.
 1

-By the 1920’s, Sullivan County was firmly established as a Jewish resort area and the town began to display upscale sophistication with the construction of numerous mansions and summer cottages.
-3 The last vestiges of the agrarian origins of the town faded, with downtown prospering with new intense commercial buildings, theaters, and fueling stations.
+By the 1920s, Sullivan County was firmly established as a Jewish resort area and the town began to display upscale sophistication with the construction of numerous mansions and summer cottages.
+3 The last vestiges of the agrarian origins of the town faded, with downtown prospering with new intense commercial buildings, theatres, and fueling stations.

 The Jewish resorts became part of the “Borscht Belt,” an area once distinguished by scores of Jewish summer resort hotels, cabin colonies, and camps.
 3 Tourism in Liberty peaked after World War II, when massive resort facilities, such as Grossinger’s and The Pines, were built in the countryside.

 By the 1960s, tourism in Liberty had entered a decline and the town reverted to being a local commercial center.
 3 Some obsolete hotels, such as the Liberty House, were destroyed in fires and not rebuilt.
 Others, like the Mansion House, were razed for municipal parking or commercial buildings.

 Vacationers stopped visiting Liberty and the “Borscht Belt” by the 1970s.
 3 Air travel was becoming increasingly convenient and cheap and the advent of interstate highways made long-distance automobile travel easier.